semmatoninn/PLGA-Microparticles-Drug-Release/README.md

 Accurately predict release curves from descriptors Understand which physicochemical properties play the most important role in PLGA microparticle drug delivery The model successfully captured nonlinear interactions between molecular properties and formulation parameters.
 This is important because drug release is rarely governed by a single variable.
 Instead, it emerges from complex interactions among encapsulation efficiency, molecular weight, particle size, polymer degradation, and drug–polymer affinity.
 To interpret the model, I performed SHAP analysis within each cluster.
-The analysis revealed that:
-*Encapsulation efficiency
-*Drug molecular weight
-*Particle size
-have the strongest influence on cumulative drug release.
+The analysis revealed that these factors have the strongest influence on cumulative drug release.

+* Encapsulation efficiency
+* Drug molecular weight
+* Particle size

 When comparing predicted release curves to actual curves from the database, the model performed well for gradual release profiles but struggled with sharp burst release behavior.
 This suggests that burst release may involve additional mechanisms or structural factors not fully captured by the available descriptors.
 This observation brings us back to the importance of physicochemical properties of drugs, formulation characteristics, their interactions, and the resulting mechanism of drug release.

 **Step 2: Clustering Drugs in Chemical Space**
 To better account for differences in release mechanisms, I applied UMAP to embed the descriptor space and clustered the drugs into four groups based on logP, TPSA, and molecular weight:

-*Cluster 0: small hydrophobic molecules
+* Cluster 0: small hydrophobic molecules
-*Cluster 1: large hydrophilic molecules
+* Cluster 1: large hydrophilic molecules
-*Cluster 2: midsized amphiphilic drugs
+* Cluster 2: midsized amphiphilic drugs
-*Cluster 3: hydrophilic drugs
+* Cluster 3: hydrophilic drugs

 According to the literature, these chemical groups tend to exhibit different release mechanisms, including:

-*Gradual diffusion controlled release
+* Gradual diffusion controlled release
-*Sharp burst release
+* Sharp burst release
-*Delayed release
+* Delayed release
-*Degradation controlled release
+* Degradation controlled release

 **Step 3: Bayesian Optimization Objectives**
 Instead of performing a global Bayesian Optimization that might overlook the specific chemical properties of each drug and its formulation, I performed Bayesian Optimization within each cluster.